capitalistspz/GamepadUISwitcher/README.md

 ### Manual
 1. Download [BepInExPack Silksong](https://thunderstore.io/c/hollow-knight-silksong/p/BepInEx/BepInExPack_Silksong/) and extract it to the game folder, next to the game executable
-2. Download this mod and extract it inside of `<game folder>/BepInEx/plugins`
+2. Download [SimpleSilksongLocalizer](https://thunderstore.io/c/hollow-knight-silksong/p/capitalists/SimpleSilksongLocalizer/) and extract it inside of `<game folder>/BepInEx/plugins`
-3.
+3. Download this mod and extract it inside of `<game folder>/BepInEx/plugins` 4.
     - (Windows) Run the game normally
     - (Linux/MacOS) Run `run_bepinex.sh`